 Siemens Industry Software NV

 Synopsis: The introduction of automated driving vehicles leads to increased complexity in automotive software.
 This paper explains how a formal contract-based software design and testing approach based on an executable requirements model front loads the implementation, validation and verification of ADAS/AV software.
 Requirements are transformed into engineering contracts that are put on top of the software architecture to ensure architecture consistency, drive the software implementation specification (C/Simulink/…) and channel unit or integration testing.
 This contract-based design methodology considering requirements as engineering contracts will be explained through an adaptive headlight software use case.

-Synopsis: Given its complexity, the testing of level 3 and 4 highly automated driving has become the bottleneck.
-In this presentation, we define scenarios and motivate why they are important.
-Firstly, we do scenario identification to determine what is relevant and what should be simulated.
-Secondly, we automatically extract observations from multiple sources and highlight the advantages of observation-based extraction over scenario creation.
-Thirdly, the important step of fuzzing and pruning by combining relevant scenarios in a meaningful way.
+Synopsis: Given its complexity, the testing of Level 3 and 4 highly automated driving has become the bottleneck.
+In this presentation, we define scenarios and consider why they are important.
+First, we undertake scenario identification to determine what is relevant and what should be simulated.
+Second, we automatically extract observations from multiple sources and highlight the advantages of observation-based extraction over scenario creation.
+Third, we take the important step of fuzzing and pruning by combining relevant scenarios in a meaningful way.
 Different use cases and ODDs require different fidelities and different simulation variants.
 We end our presentation by giving a live demonstration of our scenario pipeline.

 assistant professor, computer science